chetannitk/BeerDataScienceAssignment/README.md

        indexing in FAISS.
 It will take time to generate the index.
 I have shared **data** folder link in mail you have to put data folder inside My Drive in google drive to run all others notebook.
 * **03-Beer_recommendation_based_on_review.ipynb** Contain the beer recommendation based on riview similarity.
+* Click on the colab icon in 02, 03, 04 notebook to run in Google Colab.